Jacques La Ramee

 Jacques La Ramée (June 8, 1784 – 1821) was a French-Canadian and Métis coureur des bois, frontiersman, trapper, fur trader, hunter, explorer, and mountain man who lived in what is now the U.S. state of Wyoming, having settled there in 1815.
 His name appears in several spellings, including La Ramee, Laramée, LaRamée, La Ramie, La Rami, La Remy, and Laramie.
 La Ramée is credited as an early explorer of what is now called the Laramie River of Wyoming and Colorado.
 The city of Laramie, Wyoming, with an Americanized spelling, was later named for him.

 Early life

-Jacques La Ramée was born on June 8, 1784, in Québec, British Canada, to Joseph Fissiau dit Laramée and Jeanne Mondou.
-He has been described as Métis, or French-First Nation.
+Jacques La Ramée was born on June 8, 1784, in Yamaska, Quebec, British Canada, to Joseph Fissiau dit Laramée and Jeanne Mondou.

-Volume VI of the North West Company registry cites two Laramée brothers, Jacques and Joseph.
+Volume VI of the North West Company registry records two Laramée brothers, Jacques and Joseph in 1811 who worked for the company.
 A variant of the name La Ramée was first documented in the western United States in 1798, referring to a canoe man who worked until 1804.
 This may have been Francois Laramée, who is also listed in the registry of the NW company.
 This La Ramée had several sons who ventured west into Wyoming and Idaho.
 According to Joachim Fromhold, one of the sons was the Jacques La Rami for whom the Laramie River was named.

-According to Lakota writer Susan Bordeaux Bettelyoun, her father, fur trader James Bordeaux, was La Ramée's cousin and discovered his body after his death.
+According to Lakota writer and oral historian Susan Bordeaux Bettelyoun, her father, fur trader James Bordeaux, was La Ramée's cousin and discovered his body after his death.